 I recently introduced a colleague to clarity breaks while attending a conference.
 He tried it for the first time last week and posted this on Facebook (used with permission):

 “WOW – just spent about 40 mins. dumping stuff out of my brain onto the pages.
 Really can’t believe how much junk was in there.
 Lots of To Dos and other stuff came out, but at least they’re out of my head now and I’m already taking action on them.”

 I think that what’s most valuable about clarity breaks – actually taking the time to stop and get all that stuff out of your head so you can truly move forward.
 It’s an amazing tool to help you figure out what’s really worth your time.

-What do you need the most clarity on in 2018?
+What do you need the most clarity on?